BradNeuberg/cloudless/src/annotate/README.md

 5. Upon successful submission, the browser will load a new image to annotate

-NOTE: If the image shows up as all white - that's an artifact of us not doing a good job of eliminating blank image chunks.
-Just reload the browser to get a new image

 Exporting annotated imagery
 -----------------------------
 1. Writes out annotated.json and all the annotated images to a specified directory